-Suspect on meth kills 4 people, including infant, in Lakeland, sheriff says
+'Survivalist' shooter kills 4 people, including infant, in Lakeland, sheriff says

 Deputies made their way inside the home and found an 11-year-old girl with multiple gunshot wounds.
 She was airlifted to Tampa General Hospital where she is in surgery, Sheriff Judd said.

 The 11-year-old girl told deputies there were more people dead inside the home.
-Deputies later found a man, a woman and an infant dead in one home, Sheriff Judd said.
-In another home, another woman was found dead.
+Deputies later found a 40-year-old man, a 33-year-old woman, a 3-month-old infant and the family dog dead in one home, Sheriff Judd said.
+Sheriff Judd also said deputies found the woman holding the baby in her arms.

 "It's easy to shoot innocent children and babies and people when you have a gun and they don't.
 He was not much of a man," Sheriff Judd said.